Florida Bright Futures Scholarship Program

 - If the student's Bright Futures scholarship appeal is granted, the student will be required to meet renewal criteria which may include enrollment in the following summer semester.

 - The deadline for submitting a Bright Futures scholarship appeal is August 15 each academic year.

 - Become familiar with all Bright Futures scholarship eligibility requirements.

 - After receiving the scholarship, do not withdraw, audit, or accept incomplete grades for any course without first speaking to the Financial Aid Office.

-- Students who expect an award, but cannot view the award on their student WISE account, should contact the Financial Aid Office.
+- Students who expect an award, but cannot view the award on their student account, should contact the Financial Aid Office.